onelogin/onelogin-python-sdk/README.md

 ```

-## Documentation For Authorization
+## Authentication

-## OAuth2
+### OAuth2

-- **Type**: OAuth
-- **Flow**: application
-- **Authorization URL**:
-- **Scopes**:
+OneLogin API uses OAuth2 for authorization.
+Your client credentials (Client ID and Client Secret) are used to request an access token, which is then used for subsequent API calls.

+#### Available Scopes

+The OneLogin API supports the following scopes:

- - **Authentication Only**: Gives the credential pair the ability to generate an access token that can perform POST calls only to authentication endpoints, providing least privileged access to authentication code.
-These endpoints include:   - Verify Factor (SAML Assertion)   - Generate SAML Assertion   - Verify Factor (Login)   - Create Session Login Token   - Log User Out
+- **Authentication Only**: Access to authentication endpoints only (Verify Factor, Generate SAML Assertion, Create Session Login Token, Log User Out)
- - **Read Users**: Gives the credential pair the ability to generate an access token that can perform GET calls available for the User, Role, and Group API resources.
+- **Read Users**: Access to GET calls for User, Role, and Group API resources
- - **Manage users**: Gives the credential pair the ability to generate an access token that can perform GET, POST, PUT, and DELETE calls available for the User, Role, and Group API resources, with the exception of setting passwords and assigning and removing roles
+- **Manage Users**: Access to GET, POST, PUT, and DELETE calls for User, Role, and Group API resources (except password management and role assignment)
- - **Manage All**: Gives the credential pair the ability to generate an access token that can perform GET, POST, PUT, and DELETE calls for all available API resources, including the ability to set passwords and assign and remove roles.
+- **Manage All**: Full access to all API resources, including password management and role assignment
- - **Read All**: Gives the credential pair the ability to generate an access token that can perform GET calls available for all API resources.
+- **Read All**: Read-only access to all API resources

-- **Type**: HTTP basic authentication

-## basicAuth

-- **Type**: HTTP basic authentication
+You can set up your API credentials with appropriate scopes in the OneLogin portal under Security > API Credentials.